Inequalities in Healthcare Use during the COVID-19 Pandemic

 Nature Communications (w.
 M Verhagen and A Tilstra)

-The COVID-19 pandemic has led to severe reductions in non-COVID related healthcare use.
-This study investigates whether the reduction in administered care disproportionately affected marginalised population groups.
-Using detailed medical claims data from the Dutch universal health care system that covers all residents in The Netherlands, we predict expected healthcare use based on pre-pandemic trends and compare these expectations with observed healthcare use in 2020.
-Our findings reveal a substantial 10% decline in the number of treated patients in 2020 relative to prior years.
-Declines more pronounced for individuals below the poverty line, females, the elderly, and foreign-born individuals.
-These inequalities stem predominantly from declines in middle and low urgency procedures, and indicate that the pandemic has not only had an unequal toll in terms of the direct health burden of the pandemic, but has also had a differential impact on the use of non-COVID healthcare.
+The COVID-19 pandemic led to reductions in non-COVID related healthcare use, but little is known whether this burden is shared equally.
+This study investigates whether reductions in administered care disproportionately affected certain sociodemographic strata, in particular marginalised groups.
+Using detailed medical claims data from the Dutch universal health care system and rich full population registry data, we predict expected healthcare use based on pre-pandemic trends (2017 – Feb 2020) and compare these expectations with observed healthcare use in 2020 and 2021.
+Our findings reveal a 10% decline in the number of weekly treated patients in 2020 and a 3% decline in 2021 relative to prior years.
+These declines are unequally distributed and are more pronounced for individuals below the poverty line, females, older people, and individuals with a migrant background, particularly during the initial wave of COVID-19 hospitalisations and for middle and low urgency procedures.
+While reductions in non-COVID related healthcare decreased following the initial shock of the pandemic, inequalities persist throughout 2020 and 2021.
+Our results demonstrate that the pandemic has not only had an unequal toll in terms of the direct health burden of the pandemic, but has also had a differential impact on the use of non-COVID healthcare.

 Preventing Eviction-Caused Homelessness through ML-Informed Distribution of Rental Assistance

 AAAI-24: Association for the Advancement of Artificial Intelligence (w.
-J Baumann, A Smith, and C Vajiac)
+J Baumann, A Smith, C Vajiac, K Amarasinghe, A Lai, K Rodolfa, and R Ghani)

 Nowcasting Daily Population Displacement in Ukraine through Digital Advertising Data